-As an international organisation with representation at UN, we can get to the heart of the matter very quickly.
-When dealing with emergencies, our clubs across the world receive all our donations, so that money is spent where it’s needed, and prudently, with nothing deducted for admin.
+As an international organisation with representation at UN, we get to the heart of the matter very quickly.
+When dealing with emergencies, money is often donated straight to the nearest clubs, so that money is spent where it’s needed, and prudently, with nothing deducted for admin.

-Our work extends from providing solar lights and cooking facilities for women in Fiji to giving laptops to children in Uganda.
-We are supporting our clubs in Nepal, who are rebuilding after the earthquakes – they have already rebuilt schools and villages and we intend to build a boarding school for girls who can’t travel to school every day.
-We are also working with child.org to help women in Meru in Kenya to be self-sufficient with our ‘Garden Project’.
-Our latest international project is ‘Women, Water & Leadership’ with a project on each of the 5 continents.
-Clubs from all over the world are raising money & awareness for this project.
+Past projects include providing solar lights and cooking facilities for women in Fiji and giving laptops to children in Uganda.
+We supported SI Kathmandu in Nepal, after the horrific 2015 earthquake.
+They already rebuilt schools, villages and were instrumental in building a boarding school for girls who can’t travel to school every day.
+We worked with child.org to help women in Meru in Kenya to be self-sufficient with a ‘Garden Project’.

 In the UK, the Southend club has been the leader in our national campaign to promote statutory Relationships Education for all school-aged children.